ids/cluster-builder-control/README.md

 # Cluster Builder Control

-This packer configuration builds a CentOS 7.6 or Fedora 30 control station for creating and managing cluster VMware VMs using [cluster-builder](https://github.com/ids/cluster-builder) .
+This packer configuration builds a CentOS 7.6 control station for creating and managing cluster VMware VMs using [cluster-builder](https://github.com/ids/cluster-builder) .

 The _Cluster Builder Control_ virtual machine can be deployed directly to ESXi and uses nested VMware hypervisor to build and configure the _cluster-builder_ virtual machines from within the ESXi environment.